qwat/QWAT/doc/upgrade.rst

 * Push your branch, and check travis result
 * If travis test is OK, then you can create a pull request to merge your modifications in master

-.. notice:: Data model should be TAGGED.
+.. note:: Data model should be TAGGED.
 Tag should respect the following syntax like this: x.x.x.
 For each major version, the tag MUSt be called x.0.0

 Migrate an existing database